stephenhibbert/blog-fasthtml/posts/llm-structured-output.md

 )
 ```

+This improves our chances greatly, and now we can validate and retry the request in-case we get malformed output.
-When we do this with the popular AI model providers APIs, we don't get any guarantees that the model will actually generate JSON compliant with the JSON schema we asked for 100% of the time.
+Instructor helps save developers time by abstracting the data modelling, prompts, retries and validation logic.
+But, we still don't get any guarantees that the model will be compliant with the JSON Schema we asked for 100% of the time.
-OpenAI and Anthropic etc can try to optimise for this by training their models to be better at this task, but some percentage of the time we will still get malformed outputs.

-Libraries like [Instructor](https://python.useinstructor.com/), [LangChain](https://python.langchain.com/v0.2/api_reference/core/output_parsers/langchain_core.output_parsers.json.JsonOutputParser.html) and others have developer tools that help to bridge this gap.
-Typically this is done by defining the output schema in Pydantic, serialising it to JSON Schema and then validating the LLM response fits the data model explicitly.
-In case it doesn't comply, the API call can be re-tried with the added context of the actual validation error.
-These libraries help a lot and save developers time in not reimplementing the data modelling, prompting, retries and validation logic.

 ## Level 3 - Structured Output

 We can do even better if we pull some tricks in the way tokens are sampled from the language model.
 This is a family of techniques called constrained decoding.
-Remember that the fundamental challenge is that the definition of a valid token according to a JSON schema is a function of the position in the output sequence.
+Remember that the fundamental challenge is that the definition of a valid token according to a JSON Schema is a function of the position in the output sequence.
-As an example, imagine we're part way through a generation:
+As an example, imagine we're midway through a generation:

 ```
 {"ani
 ```

-Our LLM predicts this distribution:
+Our LLM predicts this distribution for the next token:

 <Image alt="1" src="/public/images/llm-structured-outputs/1.png" width={1000} height={500} />

 Notice that only a subset of possible tokens are valid JSON according to the JSON Schema above.
 Invalid tokens are greyed out.

-We decide to take the token of highest probability append it to the sequence,
+We take the highest probability token and append it to the prior sequence,

 ```
 {"animal